MicrosoftDocs/power-automate-docs/articles/desktop-flows/troubleshoot.md

 Power Automate uses a file named **msalcache.bin3** to acquire tokens and authenticate users.

 If you encounter errors while signing in or signing out, try to delete this file to erase all the stored tokens.
-To delete the file, navigate to **C:\Users\Username\AppData\Local\Microsoft\Power Automate\Cache**.
+To delete the file, navigate to **C:\Users\Username\AppData\Local\Microsoft\Power Automate Desktop\Cache**.

 > [!NOTE]
 > If the **AppData** folder isn't visible in your user folder, try to [display hidden files](https://support.microsoft.com/windows/show-hidden-files-0320fe58-0117-fd59-6851-9b7f9840fdb2).